 There are a lot of definition for IoT.

 All of a sudden, all things have some sort of presence in our lives.
-It is interesting that we’ve always been mapping devices, usually with screens, to people.
-There is always a person that is logging in or signing into this and that, will now be completely unmanageable and we need to do it differently.
+As a matter of fact, it is interesting that we’ve always been mapping devices, usually with screens, to people.
+As an illustration, there is always a person that is logging in or signing into this and that.
+The number of devices exceed the number of people.
+Be that as it may, will now be completely unmanageable and we need to do it differently.

 The Internet of Things really comes down to four key things: Physical “things” such as line of business assets, including industry devices or sensors.
 Those “things” that have connectivity to either the internet or to each other or humans.
 Those “things” have the ability to collect and communicate information – this information may include data collected from the environment or inputted by users.
 And then the analytics that comes with the data enable people or machines to take action.